Quantitative Equality in Substructural Logic via Lipschitz Doctrines: Quantitative equality via graded modalities

 \begin{rem} One could prove a stronger completeness result, showing an \emph{internal language theorem}.
 This consists in proving the equivalence between the 2-category of \RR-\lip doctrines and a suitable 2-category of \ERPLL theories.
 As it is well-known, the key lemma of this kind of results shows that from any doctrine one can extract a theory, where, loosely speaking, sorts and function symbols are objects and arrows in the base, while predicate symbols and axioms are elements and entailments in the fibres.
 One could do this for \RR-\lip doctrines, where the difficult part is to determine grades in the \RR-graded arities.
-This is achieved thanks to \refToProp{graded-lip0} with the use of the axiom of choice.
+As noticed in \refToRem{lip-syntax}, graded arities provide a choice of \lip constants for the corresponding symbols, but from \refToProp{graded-lip0} we only know that in a \RR-\lip doctrine such \lip constants exist.
+Hence, in order to obtain graded arities, we need the axiom of choice.
 A rigorous proof is left for future work. \end{rem}